Based on Doctor Who and The Tomorrow People (the original series). Copyrights owned by their respective creators and the telepaths of other universes.

 John looked up at The Doctor.
 "The only way out is through the tunnel."

 "Which means they'll be waiting.
 I can sense this point in time is particularly fluid.
-We have to do what was done the first time, the time that founded these Guardians."
+We have to do what was done the first time, the time that led to the founding of these Guardians."

 "What was that?"